cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 ## Verifier

-A holder will share their digital credentials with verifiers to check the validity and make a determination on the holder's achievement.
-Holders can include employers.
+A holder will share their digital credentials with verifiers to check their validity and make a determination on the holder's achievement.
+Verifiers can include employers.

 # Specifications